 Dominated by national parks and inhabited by the wild Apennine wolf, the mountainous centre of Calabria is a natural wonder.
-In the company of a Travelsphere Local Guide you’ll journey into the glorious surroundings of Sila National Park.
+You’ll journey into the glorious surroundings of Sila National Park.
 Here you can gaze at snow-capped mountain peaks, cascading waterfalls and sparkling streams and breathe in the essence of pine from the surrounding forest clad hills.
 In the spring you’ll see carpets of wildflowers and in the autumn the park is a treasure trove for wild mushroom hunters.

 Pirates and peperoncino